akruszewski/gibl/manuscript/chapter3.md

 ## Summary

-Components are orthogonal.
-This means that every component is independent of one another, that is, wallet's implementation does not call procedures in block for example, and that a block can be used independently of wallet.
+We built every component one by one, gradually.
+Some components are orthogonal - this means that some components are independent of one another, for example, wallet's implementation does not call procedures in block, and a block can be used independently of wallet.

-But when combined we get a blockchain system.
+But when we combine all of them together we get a blockchain system.

 What are the gains?
+We will be able to extend our system with peer-to-peer functionality and smart contracts without touching the basic components.